HemasriKottapalli/Password_Generator/README.md

 2.Customize your password preferences:

-   Select the desired password length.
+   <br>Select the desired password length.

-   Choose whether to include uppercase letters, lowercase letters, numbers, and special characters.
+   <br>Choose whether to include uppercase letters, lowercase letters, numbers, and special characters.

 3.Click the "Generate Password" button to generate a new password.